lonzor/holbertonschool-zero_day/0x03-git/README.md

 This directory will hold files related to the GIT project.
+It is important to understand basic version control concepts.